-ACT believes that protecting the safety and property of its citizens is the government’s most basic job – and the rights of victims should trump the rights of criminals.
+ACT believes protecting the safety and property of its citizens is the government’s first and most important job.
+The rights of victims should trump the rights of criminals.

-Finally, we need to be smarter at using police resources.
-Too much police time goes into chasing minor traffic offences and petty drug use.
-Taxpayers fund police to actually solve burglaries and prevent violence – not to play nanny state.
+Finally, we need to be smarter with Police resources.
+Significant time and resources go into chasing minor traffic offences and petty drug use.
+Taxpayers fund Police to prevent serious crime, not to play nanny state.

-- Introduce Three Strikes for Burglary, meaning someone convicted of a third burglary offence gets three years in prison.
+- Add burglary to the three strikes regime, meaning someone convicted of a third burglary offence gets three years in prison.

 - Reward prisoners who complete literacy programs and driver licensing tests with reduced sentences.
 Do the same for prisoners who volunteer to teach in these programs.

-- Scrap red tape that stops ordinary New Zealanders from volunteering in prison education and rehabilitation programmes.
+- Scrap red tape that stops ordinary New Zealanders from volunteering in prison education and rehabilitation programs.